gprMax/gprMax/toolboxes/GPRAntennaModels/README.rst

-User libraries is a sub-package where useful Python modules contributed by users are stored.
+Toolboxes is a sub-package where useful Python modules contributed by users are stored.

 ******************
 GPR Antenna Models